Hotel in Washington DC, United States

 Penn Quarter's Adaptive Reuse Moment

+Riggs Washington DC is a 5-star hotel in Washington, D.C., in Penn Quarter.
 Washington D.C. has spent the better part of two decades shedding its reputation as a city of interchangeable government-adjacent hotels.
 The shift hasn't come from the established luxury names but from a wave of adaptive reuse projects that trade on the capital's own architectural history rather than generic five-star formulas.
 Riggs Washington DC, which occupies a 19th-century Romanesque Revival bank building at 900 F St NW in Penn Quarter, sits near the leading edge of that shift.
-Its 2024 Michelin Key and 93-point score from La Liste's 2026 ranking are the kind of credentials that confirm a hotel has cleared the peer-set bar rather than merely claimed to.
+Its Michelin Key is the kind of credential that confirms a hotel has cleared the peer-set bar rather than merely claimed to.

 What the Awards Signal About Positioning